 Visit the campus career center.

-In addition to learning about job fairs and recruitment events (below), you can talk to a career counselor about how to go about finding internship options, write the perfect résumé, and make your cover letter stand out.
+In addition to learning about job fairs and recruitment events (below), you can talk to a career counselor about how to go about finding internship options, write the perfect résumé, or make your cover letter stand out.
 The counselors who work at your school are going to have the inside scoop on which companies are likely to hire students and when applications are due.
-They are often able to access internship opportunities that aren’t normally posted online.
+They are often able to access internship opportunities that aren’t normally posted online and can tell you where previous students have had luck finding internships.
+Making an appointment is well worth your time.

 Go to job fairs and recruitment events.